 - reflect programme performance

-Where NIPE examinations take place in primary care, local feedback mechanisms should be developed and agreed so screening results are entered on to NIPE SMART in a timely fashion.
+Where NIPE newborn screening examinations have taken place in primary care, local feedback mechanisms should be developed and agreed so screening results can be entered on S4N in a timely fashion.

 Summary S4N data reports are produced quarterly and sent to screening and immunisation teams and SQAS to provide a useful overview and quarter by quarter comparison.
 PHE Screening publishes KPI data reports quarterly and shares an extended KPI data set with NHS England.